Stephen1z2/MyAnimeDatabaseProject/GIT_SETUP.md

 # GitHub Setup Instructions

-Since Git operations are restricted in the Replit environment, please follow these steps to push your code to GitHub:
+Follow these steps to push your code to GitHub:

-## Step 1: Open the Shell
+## Step 1: Open Terminal/Command Prompt

-Click on the "Shell" tab in Replit.
+Open a terminal or command prompt in your project directory.

 ## Step 2: Configure Git (if not already done)